Assistance programs Lake County and Gary Indiana

 Housing (mortgage, rent, and utility bill help), free food, transportation programs and other financial aid is available in Lake County.
 Find information on the non-profits, churches, and government assistance agencies to apply at in the Gary Indiana area.
 Low income families can get financial assistance along with free credit repair or debt reduction services, eviction prevention services, and other support.

 The financial assistance in the city of Gary and County is more wide ranging too.
 Low income families, seniors, and single moms can get additional support, including free stuff.
 There may be free gasoline vouchers or back to school supplies for students.
 Affordable housing, free medical care from clinics, and Christmas toys may also be offered along with hot meals.
 More details are below.

 Emergency financial assistance for rent, utilities and food in Lake County

-Lake County is receiving almost $200,000 in federal government grants to help families with bills and expenses during today’s difficult economy.
-Gary Indiana will be receiving almost $100,000 to provide emergency food assistance programs and also rent and mortgage aid.
+Lake County usually receives hundreds of thousands of dollars each year of federal government grants to help families with bills and expenses.
+Gary Indiana will be receiving almost funds provide emergency food assistance programs and also rent and mortgage support.
 Residents can receive food assistance from the Greater Hammond Community Services.
-Rent help can be obtained from Catholic Family Services.
+Financial assistance as well as rent help can be obtained from Catholic Family Services.
 (219) 662-7677.